-2. How will all students be able to participate in employer recruiting events this fall, even if they are not on campus?
+2. How are students participating in employer recruiting events this fall, even if they are not on campus?

-Employers who traditionally recruit on campus at Bowdoin will be recruiting virtually this fall, just as they will for all other colleges and universities.
+Employers who traditionally recruit on campus at Bowdoin are recruiting virtually this fall, just as they are for all other colleges and universities.
 One advantage of the virtual recruiting events is that it often makes it possible for more students to participate in employer information sessions and recruiting events than they are able to accommodate on campus.
 Students should log in to Handshake for information about upcoming employer recruiting events.

-3. Seniors are going to be particularly stressed about additional obstacles due to this pandemic.
+3. Seniors are particularly stressed about additional obstacles due to this pandemic.
 What should they do to connect with CXD?
 What is CXD planning for them?